-In accordance with Article L. 225-37-4 3 of the French Commercial Code, the following is a summary of current delegations granted by the Combined General Meeting of shareholders of 7 April 2022 concerning increases in the share capital:
+In accordance with Article L. 225-37-4 3 of the French Commercial Code, the following is a summary of current delegations granted by the Combined General Meeting of Shareholders of 18 April 2023 concerning increases in the share capital:

-Delegation granted by the Combined General Meeting of 7 April 2022 Validity of the delegation Use of the delegation Authorisation given to the Manager to decide to increase the share capital of the company through the capitalisation of reserves, profits or premiums for a maximum nominal amount of €59,000,000.
-(Resolution 17) None Authorisation given to the Manager to issue shares and/or securities convertible to equity, maintaining shareholders' preferential subscription rights for a maximum nominal amount of €296,000,000.
+Delegation granted by the Combined General Meeting of 18 April 2023 Validity of the delegation Use of the delegation Authorisation given to the Manager to decide to increase the share capital of the company through the capitalisation of reserves, profits or premiums for a maximum nominal amount of €59,000,000.
+(Resolution 17) 26 months i.e. until 17 June 2025 None Authorisation given to the Manager to issue shares and/or securities convertible to equity, maintaining shareholders' preferential subscription rights for a maximum nominal amount of €296,000,000.
 Nominal ceiling for the issuance of debt securities of €1,000,000,000 (corresponding to the total ceiling for all debt securities that may be issued pursuant to this delegation and those granted pursuant to Resolutions 20 to 23).
-(Resolution 19) None Authorisation given to the Manager to issue, through a public offer, shares and/or securities convertible to equity, waiver of shareholders' preferential subscription rights and, for issues of shares, a mandatory priority period, for a maximum nominal amount of €59,000,000.
+(Resolution 19) until 17 June 2025 None Authorisation given to the Manager to issue, through a public offer, shares and/or securities convertible to equity, waiver of shareholders' preferential subscription rights and, for issues of shares, a mandatory priority period, for a maximum nominal amount of €59,000,000.
 Nominal ceiling for the issuance of debt securities set at €1,000,000,000 (deducted from the total ceiling for all debt securities set in Resolution 19).
-(Resolution 20) until 6 June 2024 None Authorisation given to the Manager to issue shares and/or transferable securities convertible to equity, up to a limit of 10% of the share capital, in order to pay for the contributions in kind granted to the company consisting of capital shares or transferable securities convertible to equity, with waiver of shareholders' preferential subscription rights.
+(Resolution 20) until 17 June 2025 None Authorisation given to the Manager to issue shares and/or transferable securities convertible to equity, up to a limit of 10% of the share capital, in order to pay for the contributions in kind granted to the company consisting of capital shares or transferable securities convertible to equity, with waiver of shareholders' preferential subscription rights.
 Nominal ceiling for the issuance of debt securities set at €1,000,000,000 (deducted from the total ceiling for all debt securities set in Resolution 19).
-(Resolution 22) until 6 June 2024 None Authorisation given to the Manager to issue shares and/or securities convertible to equity, in the event of a public exchange offer initiated by the company, with waiver of shareholders' preferential subscription rights for a maximum nominal amount of €59,000,000.
+(Resolution 22) until 17 June 2025 None Authorisation given to the Manager to issue shares and/or securities convertible to equity, in the event of a public exchange offer initiated by the company, with waiver of shareholders' preferential subscription rights for a maximum nominal amount of €59,000,000.
 Nominal ceiling for the issuance of debt securities set at €1,000,000,000 (deducted from the total ceiling for all debt securities set in Resolution 19).
-(Resolution 23) None Authorisation given to the General Manager to undertake capital increases reserved for employees of the company who are members of a savings plan, with waiver of shareholders' preferential subscription rights for a maximum nominal amount of €500,000.
-(Resolution 24) None
+(Resolution 23) until 17 June 2025 None Authorisation given to the General Manager to undertake capital increases reserved for employees of the company who are members of a savings plan, with waiver of shareholders' preferential subscription rights for a maximum nominal amount of €500,000.
+(Resolution 24) 26 months i.e. until 17 June 2025 None

-5.2.6 Elements likely to have an impact in the event of a public offer information regarding Covivio Hotels' equity structure is presented in the company's management report.
+5.2.6 Elements likely to have an impact in the event of a public offer